-With 4th of July weekend quickly approaching, communities across California are preparing for a long holiday weekend that includes travel, fireworks, bbqs, beaches, and all that our beautiful state has to offer.
+With 4th of July weekend quickly approaching, communities across the country are preparing for a long holiday weekend that includes travel, fireworks, BBQs, beaches, and all that our beautiful state has to offer.
 Celebrating our Independence Day is not only one of the busiest days of the year but it has also been proven to result in more injuries than any other holiday, including New Year’s Eve.
 Here are the most common types of accidents and how to avoid them.

 Car Accidents: According to the National Safety Council, as many as 409 people will be killed on the road during 4th of July weekend with another 49,500 injured.
 Necessary precautions can help ensure a memorable weekend as well as the ability to lower these statistics.